sillsdev/ptx2pdf/docs/dev/SideBars.md

 Setting this to white will overwrite any background image.
 (For Americans, \BgColor is an acceptable alias).

 `\Alpha` value(0-1)
+* Incompatible with: Breakable.
 The transparency or alpha value of the background colour: 0 is transparent, 1 is solid.
+While tempting, purpose of alpha is not to obtain pastel colours, but to allow a background colour to be used in conjunction with a background image.
+Using `\Alpha` with `\Breakable` is a usage error, that produces ugly stripes where the chunks overlap due to descenders (the amount  of p or q).

 `\FgImage`   `picturename.jpg`
 * Default: no image